kdstephens/lightness-faces/README.md

 This repository contains the code I used in for my experiments.
 All code was written for Matlab's Psychophysics Toolbox (http://psychtoolbox.org/).

 ## Custom Functions
 In addition to the main experiment functions (MAIN_***.m), there are several other custom functions that are helpful when working with Matlab and the Psychophysics toolbox.
+ - GetEchoInput &ndash; Adapted from the Psychtoolbox function GetEchoString.m.
+Shows participants an image on a Psychtoolbox window along with a display message and takes inputs.
+ - GetImgs.m &ndash; Retreives the names and RGB matrices (necessary for showing the images on screen using Psyctoolbox) for all images in a subdirectory.
- - GetNexSubID.m -- Gets an ID for the next participant based on the IDs of previous participants, which are stored in a subdirectory.
+ - GetNexSubID.m &ndash; Gets an ID for the next participant based on the IDs of previous participants, which are stored in a subdirectory.
 Particpant IDs are simply increasing numbers (i.e., participant 1, 2, 3, etc...).
- - GetImgs.m -- Retreives the names and RGB matrices (necessary for showing the images on screen using Psyctoolbox) for the images in a subdirectory.
+ - MkWhiteNoise.m &ndash; Generates a rectangle of Gaussian white noise to be displayed between each stimulus, i.e. during the interstimulus interval (ISI).
+ - PsychtoolboxSetup.m &ndash; A script that runs the functions necessary to get Psychtoolbox ready for running an experiment.
- - RePAndPermVects.m -- Takes in possibly multiple input vectors, copies each element of each vector numRepeats number of times and then randomly permutes each vector into a larger vector.
+ - RePAndPermVects.m &ndash; Takes in possibly multiple input vectors, copies each element of each vector numRepeats number of times and then randomly permutes each vector into a larger vector.
- - ShowImgUntilKeyPressed.m -- Psychtoolbox function that takes in an image filename and displays the the image in the current PsychToolbox window until a key is pressed.
+ - ShowImgUntilKeyPressed.m &ndash; Psychtoolbox function that takes in an image filename and displays the the image in the current PsychToolbox window until a key is pressed.
- - GetEchoInput -- Adapted from the Psychtoolbox function GetEchoString.m.
-Shows participants an image on a Psychtoolbox window along with a display message and takes inputs from the participants.

  ## Experiments
- ### Experiment 0 (LF0)
+ ### Experiment LF0
  In this experiment, participants view several faces, one and a time, and must judge whether they are racially black or white ('b' for black, 'w' for white).
 There are only actually 2 different faces &ndash; the prototypical African-American face and the prototypical Caucausian face used in [Levin & Banaji's (2006)](lev2006) original experiment.
 However, each face has been duplicated several times, with each duplicate made either darker or lighter in luminance than the original.
 Odd-numbered participants see the faces upright and even-numbered participants see them inverted.

+ ### Experiment MLF0
+ Similar to experiment *LF0*, except uses "morphed faces" as stimuli, which are morphs between a Caucasin face and an African-American face.
+There are two versions of each morph, one wearing the Caucasian hairstyle and one wearing the African-American hairstyle.
+The goal of this experiment is to create a set of racially ambiguous faces that participants perceive as Caucasian when wearing one hairstyle but as African-American when wearing another hairstyle.
+See the ReadMe file in /MLF0 for more details.

  ## References
  <a id="baker2016"></a>Baker, L.J., & Levin, D.T.
 (2016).
 The face-race lightness illusion is not driven by low-level stimulus properties: An empirical reply to Firestone and Scholl (2014). *Psychonomic Bulletin & Review, 23*, 1989–1995. https://doi.org/10.3758/s13423-016-1048-z